Skip to Content

 The selection criterion is academic merit.

-The University Scholarships Committee may take account of other scholarships and bursaries held by the applicants in seeking an equitable distribution of funds.
+Other scholarships and bursaries may be taken into account in seeking an equitable distribution of funds.

 The scholarship is awarded by the University Scholarships Committee on the recommendation of the Applied Academic Programmes Scholarships Committee, College of Sciences.